wordofwarning/wordofwarning.org/current/2016-turn/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Turn 2016" # the name of the artist or company
-show: "A micro-festival of new dance." # the name of the show
+show: "A micro-festival of new northern dance." # the name of the show
 show_size: 4

 # ABOUT THE SHOW - LAYOUT